UniversityInternationalComing to Hannover

 Accommodation

-• Accommodation service of the International Office
+• International Office accommodation service

-• Student housing provided by Studentwerk Hannover
+• Student housing provided by Studentenwerk Hannover

 The halls or residence managed by the student services organisation (Studentenwerk Hannover) offer good value accommodation.
 However, places are only available for students enrolled in a full-time bachelor's or master's degree programme at a higher education institution in Hannover.

-Student housing provided by Studentenwerk Hannoverk
+Student housing provided by Studentenwerk Hannover

 In addition, we recommend looking for alternative private housing options.